Shashank-Vishwakarma/code-craft-ai-backend/README.md

 * TypeScript for type safety
 * Groq AI
 * Gemini
-* Inngest for background and agentic workflows
+* Inngest for background and agentic workflows (Agent Kit)
 * Clerk for authentication

 ## Features